Guides

 ^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.(?:com|net|org|io|…)$

-• A regex only confirms text syntax.
-It cannot check DNS records.
-An address can pass a minimal structural filter but still bounce because the domain lacks MX records, which undermines the validation result.
+• A regex only validates text syntax and cannot query DNS.
+An address can pass a minimal structural filter or HTML standard check but still bounce because the domain lacks MX records or is parked.

-• Complex patterns like the near-RFC 5322 version rely on heavy backtracking.
-At scale, this creates CPU hotspots and introduces security risks like Regular Expression Denial of Service (ReDoS), which forces a choice between accuracy and performance.
+• Complex patterns that attempt to catch all edge cases rely on heavy backtracking.
+At scale, this creates CPU hotspots and introduces security risks like Regular Expression Denial of Service (ReDoS) attacks.

 Validate Emails with Abstract API